issamsaid/hiCL/README.md

 **develop** branch, which also includes a set of unit tests and performance tests (on top of the [googletest](https://github.com/google/googletest/) Framework) to validate the behavior of the library.<br/>
-In order to build the core C/C++ library of hiCL you may run:

-A testing framework is of no good if itself is not thoroughly tested.
+The testing framework is used to thoroughly test hiCL in C/C++ and Fortran.
 Tests should be written for any new code, and changes should be verified to not break existing tests before they are submitted for review.
-To perform the tests, follow the instructions in README and verify that there are no failures.
+To perform the tests (which are automatically built if you are using the **develop** branch) you can run:
 ```
-make install
+cd test
+./bin/hiCL_test         // for C/C++
+./bin/hiCL_test_fortran // for Fortran
 ```

 # How to contribute